aleksfadini/na-my-file-docs-alpha/index.md

 ### na-my-file-api-client

 The API client repository provides a client library or SDK that simplifies the interaction with the file upload API.
 It offers a convenient and intuitive interface for developers to integrate the file upload functionality into their own applications.
 The API client abstracts away the low-level details of making HTTP requests and handling responses, making it easier to consume the API services.
+You can learn more about the API client [here](api-client.md).

 ### na-my-file-client

 This repository houses the frontend client application for the file upload system.
 It includes a user-friendly interface that allows users to upload, view, and manage their documents seamlessly.
 The client application is built using modern web technologies and frameworks, ensuring a responsive and interactive user experience across different devices and browsers.
 This application is built in React, using Typescript.
+To learn more about the client application, deploy it separately or customize it, follow the link [here](client.md).

 ### na-my-file-core-sdk-pkg